BlackIron Financial

 What It Is

-ICHRA lets you set a tax-advantaged monthly allowance for employees to buy their own individual health coverage (including ACA-compliant individual policies, and in some cases Medicare integration depending on eligibility/rules).
+An Individual Coverage Health Reimbursement Arrangement lets you set a tax-advantaged monthly allowance for employees to buy their own individual health coverage.
 You control contribution amounts; employees choose plans that fit their needs.
 BlackIron supports plan design, compliance, and employee education.

 Pros

-• Employees can select plans that match their doctors and needs
+• Employees can select plans that match their doctors, locations, and household needs.

 Cons